martynbiz/php-mongo/README.md

 class User extends mongo
 {
+    // optional - if using multiple connections/databases
+    protected static $conn = 'conn1';

-    // collection this model refers to
-    protected $collection = 'users';
+    // required - collection this model refers to protected static $collection = 'users';

-    // define on the fields that can be saved protected $whitelist = array(
+    // required - define on the fields that can be saved protected static $whitelist = array(
         'name',
         'email',
         'username',